Lelong numbers of currents of full mass intersection: Relative non-pluripolar products

 for every $x$.
 In particular, the generic Lelong number of $T$ along every irreducible component $W'$ of $W$ is greater than or equal to that of $T_{\alpha, \min}$ along $W'$.
 We deduce that $T \ge \bold{1}_{I_{T_{\alpha, \min}}}T_{\alpha,\min}$.
 Hence, (\ref{ine-soanshpolarlocusalphamin}) follows.

 Let $A$ be a pluripolar set in $X$.
 Let $\varphi_{\min}$ be a potential of $T_{\alpha,\min}$.
 We have

-Observe that the first term in the right-hand side of the last equality has no mass on $A$ (it is equal to the non-pluripolar product of $T_{\alpha,\min}$ itself), whereas the second term satisfies the same property by (\ref{ine-soanshpolarlocusalphamin}) and the hypothesis.
-This finishes the proof. \endproof
+Denote by $I_1,I_2$ the first and second term in the right-hand side of the last equality respectively.
+By (\ref{ine-soanshpolarlocusalphamin}) and the hypothesis, we see that $I_2$ has no mass on $A$.
+We now show that $I_1$ satisfies the same property.